 So, how do you get an orchid to bloom again?

-Here’s what we recommend you do to make an orchid rebloom in nine simple steps:
+Here’s the 9 steps I recommend you follow to make an orchid rebloom in nine simple steps:

 - Identify your species of orchid.